bluesky/ophyd/doc/source/architecture.rst

 complex hardware, for example a `motor record
 <http://www.aps.anl.gov/bcda/synApps/motor/>`_, the relationships
-between the individual process variables needs to be encoded in a :class:`~device.Device` (a :class:`~epics_motor.EpicsMotor` class ships with ohpyd for this case).
+between the individual process variables needs to be encoded in a :class:`~device.Device` (a :class:`~epics_motor.EpicsMotor` class ships with ophyd for this case).
 This includes both what **Signals** are grouped together, but also how to manipulate them a coordinated fashion to achieve the high-level action (moving a motor, changing a temperature, opening a valve, or taking data).
 More complex devices, like a diffractometer or a Area Detector, can be assembled out of simpler component devices.

 Asynchronous status
 -------------------